Here’s what to see and do in the coming week

-Exhibitions, family days out and cinema listings in King’s Lynn and West Norfolk in the coming week
+Family days out, cinema listings and walk tours in King’s Lynn and West Norfolk in the coming week

 EXHIBITIONS